Ads

 Propeller Synchronization and Synchrophasing

-Most multi-engine aircraft are equipped with propeller synchronization systems.
+Most multi-engine aircraft are equipped with propeller synchronizing systems.
 Synchronization systems provide a means of controlling and synchronizing engine rpm.
 Synchronization reduces vibration and eliminates the unpleasant beat produced by unsynchronized propeller operation.
+The synchrophasing system is designed to maintain a preset angular relationship between the designated master propeller and the slave propellers.

 Figure 5.
 Synchrophasing system